Last Updated on September 10, 2021

-Smith & Cult offer an eight-free formula.
+Smith & Cult offers an eight-free formula.

 It lacks animal ingredients, gluten, toluene, dibutyl phthalate, formaldehyde, formaldehyde resin, camphor, xylene, ethyl tosylamide, and triphenyl phosphate.

 butter LONDON suggests two coats for best results.
-Then, their polish can last up to ten days of wear.
+Then, their nail polish can last up to ten days of wear.

 It resembles a gel finish that hardens with natural light and air.